Giving Old Computers to Staff and Students

 There will be a disposal sign-off procedure where the Head of School authorises the change of ownership from the School to an individual.
 Then the asset is marked as disposed and a record is kept of who the new owner is.

-We encourage the new owner of a computer to take it away and never bring it back.
+We encourage the new owner of a transferred asset to 'take it away', not retain or bring it back into the school.

 Goals of this Policy